nasa/meza/src/scripts/sbom.md

 ## Updates

-SBOMs are automatically updated when dependencies change.
+SBOMs are automatically updated when dependencies change in either `composer.lock` or `composer.local.lock`.
 For the most current information, always refer to the latest generated files.

+The generator will note when packages exist in both files and which version is being used in the final SBOM.

 Last updated: [Generated timestamp in SBOM files]